 But it's even less nice to let Joe harm himself or others.
 At some point, factual truth has to take priority.
-The nice thing to do for mentally ill people is to treat them, not to humor them.
+For mentally ill people, It's nicer to treat them, not to humor them.

 If anything can be anything, then Joe's belief that he's a parakeet is just as valid as everyone else's belief that he isn't.

 The real test is practical.
 Almost everyone holds at least some crazy beliefs.
 Each of us is the star of his or her own little drama, with all the people around us as supporting actors.
 We all think we're uniquely interesting and important.
 In some ways it might even be true, but that's not the point.
 If the beliefs are helpful to us and cause no significant harm to us or to other people, then they're all right.

 That said, it's still better if people don't believe that they're parakeets.
 It's not true.
 Even if it's nice.